Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Methods

-In this work, we use generalized Euler-Bernoulli beam elements to model the beams and levers in a Totimorphic lattice.
-The stiffness matrix $\pmb{K}_{ij}$ of the generalized beam element is obtained by combining the stiffness matrices of rod elements, i.e., elements that behave like springs,
+In this work, we use generalised Euler-Bernoulli beam elements to model the beams and levers in a Totimorphic lattice.
+The stiffness matrix $\pmb{K}_{ij}$ of the generalised beam element is obtained by combining the stiffness matrices of rod elements, i.e., elements that behave like springs,

 and Euler-Bernoulli beam elements that model bending \cite{ochsner2018finite}

 resulting in

 Here, $L_{ij}$ is the length of the beam, and $s_{ij}$ and $c_{ij}$ are the sine and cosine of the angle $\vartheta_{ij}$ of the beam with respect to the x-axis: